Elizabeth Fulhame

 Elizabeth Fulhame (fl.
 1794) was an early British chemist who invented the concept of catalysis and discovered photoreduction.
 She was described as 'the first solo woman researcher of modern chemistry'.

 Although she only published one text, she describes catalysis as a process at length in her 1794 book An Essay On Combustion with a View to a New Art of Dying and Painting, wherein the Phlogistic and Antiphlogistic Hypotheses are Proved Erroneous.
 The book relates in painstaking detail her experiments with oxidation-reduction reactions, and the conclusions she draws regarding phlogiston theory, in which she disagrees with both the Phlogistians and Antiphlogistians.

 In 1798, the book was translated into German by Augustin Gottfried Ludwig Lentin as Versuche über die Wiederherstellung der Metalle durch Wasserstoffgas.
 In 1810, it was published in the United States, to much critical acclaim.
 That same year, Fulhame was made an honorary member of the Philadelphia Chemical Society.
 Thomas P. Smith applauded her work, stating that "Mrs. Fulhame has now laid such bold claims to chemistry that we can no longer deny the sex the privilege of participating in this science also."

 Personal life

 Elizabeth Fulhame published under her married name, as Mrs. Fulhame.
-She was married to Thomas Fulhame, an Irish-born physician who had attended the University of Edinburgh and studied puerperal fever as a student of Andrew Duncan (1744-1828).
-Dr Thomas Fulhame was listed in Edinburgh directories between 1784-1800 (Bristo Square in 1784, Bristo Street in 1794, at 9 Society 1799, in Brown's Square 1800).
-She is believed by some to have been Scottish, but the evidence for this seems to be little more than that her husband studied in Edinburgh — on that basis Charles Darwin's wife Emma could be claimed as Scottish, but she clearly was not.
+She was married to Thomas Fulhame, an Irish-born physician who had attended the University of Edinburgh and studied puerperal fever as a student of Andrew Duncan (1744–1828).
+Dr Thomas Fulhame was listed in Edinburgh directories between 1784–1800 (Bristo Square in 1784, Bristo Street in 1794, at 9 Society 1799, in Brown's Square 1800).
 Sir Benjamin Thompson, Count Rumford, referred to her as "the ingenious and lively Mrs. Fulhame", however this opinion may reflect the style of her book.